Dcress1156/fetchutils-custom/README.md

 Oh, and if you want to help improve the actual scripts, then that would be great too :^)

+## Forked Description

+I added two small scripts that will give you cpu make, and gpu manufacturer.
+I found these utilities useful and wanted to archive the two extra scripts I made for myself, and if anyone else finds it useful.

 ## license

 These lame little utilities are licensed under the MIT license.